Compass Chambers is a leader in the field of Fatal Accident Inquiry representation.

-- The Parkinson Inquiry (Dundee, pending 2020) in which all participants apart from the procurator fiscal are represented by counsel from Compass Chambers;
+- The Parkinson Inquiry (Dundee 2020) in which all participants apart from the procurator fiscal were represented by counsel from Compass Chambers;

 - The Clutha Helicopter Crash Inquiry (2019) in which a significant number of both senior and junior counsel from Compass Chambers were instructed and appeared on behalf of individuals and organisations, including the aircraft manufacturer, aircraft operator, Civil Aviation Authority and the British Airline Pilots’ Association;

 - Inquiry into the death of professional boxer Michael Towell (2018);